dconnet/AgilityBook/Readme.txt

 When the library is unpacked, it should be located according to the map above.
 The default directory when unpacked is boost_1_41_0 (of course, this will vary based on boost version).
 Set BOOST_ROOT to point to this directory.
-This projects use this environment variable.
+The projects use this environment variable.

 --------------------